napari/napari.github.io/gallery.md

 ![image](./assets/gallery/stent.gif)

-This example shows 3D rendering of a stent, and includes the changing of colormaps and color limits.
+This example shows 3D rendering of a stent and includes the changing of colormaps and color limits.
 Data from vispy examples.